 (3) Upon receipt by Buyer of Engineer's quotation for any such Request for Services Quotation, the Buyer Project Manager shall review Engineer's quotation.
 If Buyer is willing to accept Engineer's quotation, then Buyer and Engineer shall execute the Request for Services Quotation and Engineer's quotation, which together shall become the Services Authorization.
-If Buyer has questions regarding Engineer's quotation, then Buyer may arrange a meeting at a location convenient to Buyer, at no cost to Servco or Buyer, with engineer's quotation.
-If Buyer and Engineer's quotation and Engineer's quotation and Engineer's quotation.
-If Buyer and Engineer for Services Quotation and Engineer's quotation.
+If Buyer has questions regarding Engineer's quotation, then Buyer may arrange a meeting at a location convenient to Buyer, at no cost to Servco or Buyer, with engineer's authorized representative(s) for the purpose of discussing the Request for Services Quotation and Engineer's quotation.
 If Buyer and Engineer reach agreement, then Buyer shall prepare a document memorializing such agreement, which document when executed by Buyer and Engineer shall constitute a Services Authorization.